Kaleidoscopee/buddy-bites/README.md

 -commented out api component for now to show class it rendered at the very least -used css for body to style a bit (orange)
 -added jsx elements plan
+-used previous project as a refrence guide to fetch api(https://github.com/Kaleidoscopee/movie-api)